makkus/freckles/README.rst

 * 'self-loading' containers
 * share the same project setup with your team-mates
 * provide an (easy-to-read, understand and re-use) *frecklecutable* or *freckle adapter* alongside a blog post you wrote about some useful workstation setup (e.g. 'how to secure your workstation', or 'how to setup a python dev environment', ...)
+* create base environments for tutorials etc.
+* quick and easy config management for small networks, which can grow into a 'proper' Ansible-managed infrastructure if necessary
 * quickly create install/update scripts for your scripts/applications where it's not worthwhile to create 'traditional' packages
 * minimal, initial bootstrap/config management for your Ansible/Chef/saltstack controllers -- I mean, you need to set those up too, right?
 * anything else where you need to make sure your environment needs to be in a certain state but for some reason or other you don't want to use a 'full-blown' configuration management system

 Examples
 ********